dexie/dexie-website/docs/Table/Table.bulkUpdate().md

       }
     }
   },
-  // Update "address.streetNo" property of contact with id 1:
-  {
-    key: 1,
-    changes: {
-      "address.streetNo": 2
-    }
-  },
-  // Delete the "address.city" property of contact with id 5:
+  // Delete the nested property "address.city" of contact with id 5:
   {
     key: 5,
     "address.city": undefined